This posting is part of a series, aimed at sharing high-impact ideas and practices for consideration in relation to Collaborative Team Meetings.

 - Interrupter – shared by a previous school we worked with, the interrupter is charged with the task of interjecting with “yeah, but what are we going to do?” when conversations become overly extended or dive off on a tangent.
 This vital role can keep the team’s collective focus on action.

 We have seen a number of other roles surface for teams in different districts and schools.
-Click on the document below to view a collection, as well as basic descriptions for each of those roles.
-This list is by no means definitive, as the further examples show countless other roles coming into existence in team meetings (click on the image to open the document).
+Click here to access a collection of potential roles for meetings, as well as basic descriptions for each of those roles.
+This list is by no means definitive, as the further examples show countless other roles coming into existence in team meetings.

 However, establishing the roles is only the beginning.
 Making them a living, viable and consistently communicated structure in your team meetings is critical and ensure that the roles have impact on the discussion.